Commentary: Brexit is just not worth it anymore

 It has become painfully apparent that what Brexit stands for is not even clear to British politicians themselves.
 Even the EU has pointed out that the UK government is pretty good at saying what it does not want but not at what it wants.

-Although they have been patient in their discussions with the UK so far, frustration and irritation is growing among EU member states.
+Although they have been patient in their discussions with the UK so far, frustration and irritation are growing among EU member states.

 READ: Brexit a Pandora's box for Britain, a commentary